willi-kappler/green_moon_2d/README.md

 # green_moon_2d

-Green Moon 2D - a collection of useful data structures and functions for game development.
+Green Moon 2D - a 2D game library for developing games in Nim.

-TODO:
-- GMCollisionManager
-- GMGameManager
-- GMMessageManager